mjzone/devops-session/README.md

 - Create the metric filter
-- Setup threshold
+    - E.g. {$.type = "CRITICAL" && $.context.stage = "dev"}
+    - Set Metric value = 1
+- Create an alarm from the metric filter
 - Trigger an SNS topic